Best Gaming and Esports GPU - The Ultimate Guide

 Reaching the top at any given game means hours upon hours of dedicated practice and study.
 If you want to become the best player you can be you just can't afford to be held back by your gear and your PC is another critical weapon in your arsenal.

-Over the past couple of years we've seen pro gamers shift away from using regular 60 FPS (see: 'What is Framerate') setups in favor of 144 FPS setups, and the past year or so we saw the rise of 240 FPS as the de facto standard for most professional gamers.
+Over the past couple of years we've seen pro gamers shift away from using regular 60 FPS (see: 'What is Framerate') setups in favor of 144 and 240 FPS setups FPS setups.
 Having a high refresh rate system gives you a myriad of advantages, and with every serious competitive gamer chasing the the perfect setup you can't really afford to be left behind.
+It's also the reason you saw a lot of pro players still using CRT monitors back when flat screen monitors were already common: those CRT monitors had a higher framerate.

-Of course, we have some recommendations for you and came up with three of the best GPUs for gaming and esports; one for 240 FPS gaming, one for 144 FPS gaming, and one budget option.
-We've also compared options for individual games and came up with two GPUs for each game for those people who only focus on one game at a time.
+Of course we have some recommendations for you and came up with three of the best GPUs for gaming and esports; two cards for mid-high budgets, and one budget option.
+We've also compared options for individual games and came up with GPUs for each game for those people who only focus on one game at a time.

 As usual, we want to reach at least 144 FPS since that really is the competitive standard these days.
 Anything below just doesn't cut it.